ehmicky/test-each/README.md

   },
 )

-// The `info` argument can be used for more flexible names testEach([{ attr: true }, { attr: false }], (info, object) => {
+// The `info` argument can be used for dynamic names testEach([{ attr: true }, { attr: false }], (info, object) => {
   // Test titles will be:
   //   should work | 0